Goldfiinch/credit-risk-classification/README.md

 Requirements
 Split the Data into Training and Testing Sets (30 points)
-- To receive all points, you must:the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+- To receive all points, you must:
+-   the lending_data.csv data from the Resources folder into a Pandas DataFrame.
 (5 points)
 -   Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
 (10 points)
 -   Split the data into training and testing datasets by using train_test_split.
 (15 points)

 Create a Logistic Regression Model (30 points)
 - To receive all points, you must: